rjxwjfl/server_application/memo.md

   complete_at TIMESTAMP,
   start_on TIMESTAMP NOT NULL,
   expire_on TIMESTAMP NOT NULL,
-  task_state BOOLEAN NOT NULL DEFAULT 0,
+  task_state INT NOT NULL DEFAULT 0,
-  task_att TEXT
 );

 CREATE TABLE task_dtl (